gluster/piragua/README.md

 /mnt/glusterfs/ab1d8755-907d-44c3-9b32-0de2750c8e75/
 └── vol_ab1d8755-907d-44c3-9b32-0de2750c8e75
 ```
-That is a openshift volume.
+That is an openshift volume.
 It also has a quota attached to it:
 ```
  gluster vol quota gv0 list
                   Path                   Hard-limit  Soft-limit      Used  Available  Soft-limit exceeded?
 Hard-limit exceeded?